brianglass/anastasis/files/washing_of_the_feet.md

 Then are sung the Idiomels of the Washing.
 Tone 1.

-As you girded yourself with a towel and washed your DisciplesÂ’ feet, washing away the filth from our souls and gird us round with a spiritual bond, to do your commands and sing the praise of your goodness.
+As you girded yourself with a towel and washed your Disciples’ feet, washing away the filth from our souls and gird us round with a spiritual bond, to do your commands and sing the praise of your goodness.

 ****